CEBergin/CEBergin.github.io/_projects/SMSA.md

 The Social Media Support application is the largest application I have worked on.
 It is designed to allow users to more easily share large amounts of already existing data with the public via Twitter.

 The application takes data from existing excel files, translates the contents into human readable texts and stores it on a MongoDB database.
 Then when the application is run, a scheduler runs in the background which knows when a post should be sent to Twitter.
-A front end GUI was created by my team which allows users to edit information about the post including when a file will be posted, any any other information.
+A front end GUI was created by my team which allows users to edit information about the post including when a file will be posted, and any other information.

 There are five main facets to the program which I will cover in order, with code samples when necessary for illustration or as a sample of my work.
 The first is the Post Builder.